2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 -------------------------   ----------------------------------------------------------------------------
 **Container Name**          Linked List

-**When To Use it**          All situations that require quick insertions/removals, either on the head or the tail (stacks or queues).
+**When To Use it**          All situations that require quick insertions/removals, either on the head or the tail (used as stacks or queues).

 **Advantages**              Very fast insertions/removals, quite fast iteration through all the elements.